Pay the bills

-Be sure to print all your course outlines and bring them with you to the first day of class
+Be sure to review all your course outlines prior to your first day of class

 There are occasions when timetables, room locations etc. need to change due to enrolment.
 With this in mind, please be sure to check your class schedule the week before classes begin to ensure your schedule has not been affected.

 For assistance please go to MyCampus – How to’s/Form tab.